buildpacks/rfcs/text/0000-pack-manifest-list-commands.md

 - `pack manifest create` will create a local manifest list for annotating and pushing to a registry
 - `pack manifest annotate` will add additional information like os, arch or variant to an existing local manifest list
 - `pack manifest add` will add an image to an existing manifest list
-- `pack manifest delete` will delete a manifest list from local storage
+- `pack manifest remove` will delete a manifest list from local storage
-- `pack manifest rm` will remove an image from a manifest list
+- `pack manifest rm` will remove an image from a manifest list in the local storage
 - `pack manifest push` will push a manifest list to a registry
 - `pack manifest inspect` will show the manifest information stored in local storage